Feature

 October 16, 2024

 Montefiore Einstein has established a number of Business Resource Groups (BRGs) for employees based on shared characteristics, interests, and life experiences.
-This could mean employees from similar racial, ethnic, or religious backgrounds, like the BRG for Indigenous Americans and one for Jewish employees; a shared interest like the Working Families and Caregivers BRG; or a shared experience like the Veterans and Military BRG.
+This could mean employees with a shared interest like the Working Families and Caregivers BRG; or a shared experience like the Veterans and Military BRG.

 Formed in early 2024, the Veterans and Military BRG holds monthly meetings virtually.
 Currently, there are 17 members, and the group welcomes associates who are veterans, active service members, family members of veterans, or anyone interested in supporting the veteran and military community at Montefiore Einstein.
 The group’s mission is to create an inclusive space for veteran and active duty military associates to connect, share experiences, and access resources.
 Additionally, it aims to educate the wider Montefiore Einstein community about military service, the transition to civilian life, and the strengths veterans bring to the workplace.